JonCooperWorks/harness/README.md

 1. **Principal Authorization**: Firm leadership (principal) encrypts exploit payloads with the pentester's public key.
 The principal has the exploit but **cannot authorize its use** - they only encrypt it.
 The exploit remains confidential until execution.

 2. **Client Authorization**: The client (President) receives the encrypted payload along with execution arguments (targeting information).
-The client cryptographically signs the arguments, proving approval of the specific targeting parameters.
+The client cryptographically signs the arguments and expiration, proving approval of the specific targeting parameters.
 The client has **authorization power but not the exploit** - they can approve usage but cannot decrypt or execute.

 3. **Execution**: The pentester receives the encrypted payload with client-signed arguments and executes:
-   - Verifies the client's signature on the execution arguments (proves client approval of targeting)
+   - Verifies the client's signature on the execution arguments + expiration (proves client approval of targeting)
    - Decrypts the exploit using their private key (pentester can decrypt because principal encrypted it for them)
    - Executes in WASM sandbox without prior knowledge of exploit details

 **Result**: A pentester cannot execute an exploit unless:
 - ✓ The principal encrypted it with the pentester's public key (principal authorization - they have the exploit)
-- ✓ The client signed the execution arguments (client authorization - they approve usage)
+- ✓ The client signed the execution arguments + expiration (client authorization - they approve usage)

 Both parties must act: principal encrypts (has exploit, no authorization), client signs args (has authorization, no exploit), pentester executes (can decrypt, needs both).